lingvograph/dataminer/README.md

 # dataminer

-Declarative web scrapper of internet pages to acquire structured data for LingvoGraph
+Declarative web scrapper of internet pages to get structured data for LingvoGraph